For "The Best of Comedy Wire, Vol. 1," click here

 * A registered sex offender wanted for walking away from a halfway house was captured in San Diego after he was noticed walking in a park, wearing an orange shirt with the word "FUGITIVE" printed on it in large block letters.
 A police spokesman said it was just a shirt he had, so he wore it.
 Probably because his "REGISTERED SEX OFFENDER" T-shirt was in the wash.

-also call too much attention to themselves, just through sheer
+crooks can also call too much attention to themselves,

 * A Florida fraud suspect who cashed nearly $200,000 worth of bad checks got so cocky, he made a video and sent it to the police, taunting them by saying, "Here I am, now you know what I look like!
 Catch me if you can!"
 Well, they did.
 They simply went to his mother's house in Hialeah, and there he was.
 Turned out being a criminal genius was a lot harder than it seemed in his comic books.